iamAnna/PhraseFinder/README.md

 * Add larger range of Strings to test with

 #### My Initial Approach
-1. Separate text into sentences with REGEX and iterate through each
+1. Separate text into sentences and iterate through each
 1. Word count of current sentence >= the minimum?
 If yes, continue.
 If not, skip current sentence and continue iteration.
 1. Remove all punctuation
 1. Map phrases from current sentence using a HashMap with < String, Integer > key-value pairs (key = phrase, value = !count ?
 1 : count++ )